-4.2 ETAS
+4.3 ETAS

 This interface adds support for CAN interfaces by ETAS.
 The ETAS BOA (Basic Open API) is used.

 Install the "ETAS ECU and Bus Interfaces - Distribution Package".

-Only Windows is supported by this interface.
+Warning: Only Windows is supported by this interface.

 The Linux kernel v5.13 (and greater) natively supports ETAS ES581.4, ES582.1 and ES584.1 USB modules.
-To use these under Linux, please refer to socketcan.
+To use these under Linux, please refer to the SocketCAN interface documentation.